 By adopting similar internal measures to evaluate business performance, our employees are adjudged based on metrics that are additional to the financials.
 This balances financial and non-financial performance across all levels of the organization.
 Accordingly, we seek to align the measures by which stakeholders measure our performance with what results in employee rewards.

-In addition to the Annual Report, a Sustainability Report measuring compliance against the Global Reporting Initiatives (GRI) is also being published since fiscal 2008.
+In addition to the Annual Report, a Sustainability Report measuring compliance against the Global Reporting Initiative (GRI) is also being published since fiscal 2008.

 In fiscal 2005, we adopted and furnished eXtensible Business Reporting Language (XBRL) data to the United States Securities and Exchange Commission (SEC) for the first time.
 We are the fourth Company worldwide to adopt XBRL.
-As the SEC website is under preparation for acceptance of IFRS XBRL filings, we have not been furnishing our IFRS filings after March 31, 2009 although we have completed a pilot testing on XBRL statements in IFRS.
+As the SEC website is under preparation for the acceptance of IFRS XBRL filings, we have not been furnishing our IFRS filings after March 31, 2009 although we have completed a pilot testing on XBRL statements in IFRS.
+We have been invited by the International Accounting Standards Board to conduct pilot testing of the new versions of the IFRS taxonomy.

-The book, One Report: Integrated Reporting for a Sustainable Strategy , authored by Robert Eccles and Michael Krzus, (published by John Wiley & Sons, Inc., USA, ©2010), analyses the need to give one integrated report for financial and non-financial measures for providing information to shareholders.
-Although currently we give all the information in various reports we would be striving towards an integrated report in future.
+The book, One Report : Integrated Reporting for a Sustainable Strategy, authored by Robert Eccles and Michael Krzus, (published by John Wiley & Sons, Inc., U.S., © 2010), analyses the need to give one integrated report for financial and non-financial measures for providing information to shareholders.
+Although we give all the information through multiple reports today, we would be striving towards an integrated report in future.
+In an endeavor to achieve the same we have significantly enhanced the involvement of social media network by having a Company presence on FacebookTM and TwitterTM for interacting with a wider and larger part of the stakeholder community.
+We have also adopted a social media policy that provides guidelines for participating in social media responsibly without compromising the Company’ interest by deliberate or inadvertent disclosure of Company confidential / proprietary information.